shafnasir/MyPlanBook/PB.md

 - Select a date for a workout.
 - See past workouts from previous days.

-## Bodyfat Percentage Calculator and Logger - User Story #8
+## Body Fat Percentage Calculator and Logger - User Story #8

-As someone who cares about my health and fitness, I want to calculate and record my bodyfat percentage over time and see my progress so that I can determine how lean I am and determine the progression of my bodily composition.
+As someone who cares about my health and fitness, I want to calculate and record my body fat percentage over time and see my progress so that I can determine how lean I am and determine the progression of my bodily composition.

 **Criteria of Satisfaction**
 - Calculate and record bodyfat percentage based on skin fold caliper measurements and a waist measurement for a given day.